Projects

 We have developed an idealized tropical cyclone test case based on analytic initial conditions that spins up intense (up to category-5) tropical cyclones over the course of 5-10 simulation days.
 We have also developed a simplified physics package called ‘simple physics’ for aqua-planet studies that only contains the most basic driving mechanisms for cyclones such as surface fluxes, boundary layer diffusion and large-scale condensation.
 This physics package lets us define a test case of intermediate complexity.

 In order to analyze the QBO behavior and the phenomena that contribute to its forcing we e.g. use the Transformed Eularian Mean (TEM) analysis as well as wavenumber-frequency assessments (Wheeler-Kiladis).
 Wavenumber-frequency diagrams reveal if certain wave types are present in the data, such as Kelvin or mixed Rossby-Gravity waves.
 Kelvin waves are expected to have periods of about 15 days, with zonal wavenumber of about 1-2, and usually observed when the mean zonal flow is easterly.
 Mixed Rossby-Gravity waves are expected to have a 4-5-day period, with a zonal wavenumber of around 4.
 They are usually observed when the mean zonal flow is westerly.
-The figure below illustrates such analyses for the tropical region, derived from CAM model data with the semi-Langrian dynamical core.
+The figure below illustrates such analyses for the tropical region, derived from an idealized CAM model simulation with the semi-Langrian spectral transform dynamical core.
 We also apply our analysis technique to Sudden Stratospheric Warming (SSW) events to shed light on the interplay between waves and the mean flow, and investigate the impact of gravity wave drag parameterizations on the dynamics-physics interaction.
 These analyses reveal what the impact of the numerical dynamical core design is on the modeled stratospheric circulation.

-Updated on January/15/2023
+Updated on Aug/15/2024